 A Weston-super-Mare woman is lucky to have survived an encounter with an obstreperous tumble dryer after a simple fluff-removal operation ended in an emergency services tin-snip deployment, a local rag breathlessly reports.
-Firefighters were called to the scene in Kewstoke on Monday to find the 30-something victim with her hand …
+Firefighters were called to the scene in Kewstoke on Monday to find the 30-something victim with her …

 Is this included as part of the "Biting the hand that feeds IT" tagline ?